Parika23/Task10/README.md

 ## Key Findings

 - 114 of 180 flights are On Time, 59 are Delayed, and 7 are Cancelled.
-- Delayed flights have lower average passenger satisfaction than on-time flights.
+- Delayed flights have lower average passenger satisfaction than on time flights.
 - Rain has the highest average delay among the weather categories.
 - Vistara has the highest estimated revenue under the notebook's simple passengers × average ticket price calculation.
 - Premium Economy has the highest average satisfaction among the three travel classes.